Anterior Lumbar Total Disc Arthropasty

-An anterior lumbar total disc arthroplasty avoids nonphysiologic fusion of two bones, decreases recovery time, and allows patients to return to work and normal ADLs within 4-12 weeks typically.
+An anterior lumbar total disc arthroplasty avoids nonphysiologic fusion of two bones, decreases recovery time, and allows patients to return to work and normal activities of daily living (ADLs) within 4-12 weeks.
 An anterior lumbar total disc arthroplasty begins with a lower abdominal incision to expose the front of the spine.
 The disc material between two vertebrae is removed and an appropriate size, mobile, total disc arthroplasty is placed and the incision is closed.

 Surgery is a last-resort treatment that a doctor recommends when nonsurgical therapies fail to achieve significant or lasting relief from uncomfortable symptoms.
 While surgery may be a necessary step in regaining a better quality of life, surgeons prefer that patients are well-prepared for surgery.

 Ideal surgical candidates do not smoke and are in good general health.
 Patients who smoke are advised to quit as soon as possible to allow their body to regain optimal circulation before surgery.
 Quitting smoking reduces surgical risks and improves the body’s capacity to heal after the procedure.

 Patients who could benefit from total disc arthroplasty should be at a healthy weight.
 Studies have shown that overweight patients who undergo lumbar surgery have a higher risk of postoperative complications.
 Furthermore, excess weight places more stress on the low back.
 Reaching a healthy weight before surgery can improve the long-term outcome from a spinal procedure.

 To achieve the best results from lumbar surgery, doctors evaluate patients for the presence of spinal deformities that may compromise the integrity of the artificial disc.
 They also examine the patient for signs of underlying joint disease such as osteoarthritis and spinal nerve compression.